rahulas7/ASG_rolling_update_automated/README.md

 - Create an IAM user role under your AWS account and please enter the values once the playbook running time
 - knoweldge in aws infrastructure
 - Create a dedicated directory for you ansible project.
-- Install Ansible,Jenkins and Git on your Master Machine (localhost)
+- Install Ansible,Jenkins and Git on your Master Machine
 - Install pip, boto, boto3 and botocore

 ### Ansible modules used